ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/online_analysis.rst

 -------------

  - Fully functional gstlal, gstlal-ugly, gstlal-inspiral installation
- - Condor managed computing resource with dedicated nodes to support online jobs (which run indefinitely)
+ - Condor managed computing resource using the LIGO Data Grid configuraiton with dedicated nodes to support online jobs (which run indefinitely)
  - Network streaming gravitational wave data
+ - Optional, but recommended, accounts for LVAlert and a robot certificate to authtenticate uploades to the GRavitational-wave Candidate Event DataBase (GraceDB).

 Introduction
 ------------

-FIXME add more
+This tutorial will will help you to setup a real-time gravitational wave search for merging neutron stars and black holes.

 The online analysis has a somewhat involved setup procedure.
 This documentation covers all of it.
 The steps are: